Wooooov/Wooooov.github.io/content/en/about/_index.md

 &emsp;&emsp;This year, I even proactively signed up for an academic presentation competition at my college and received a second prize.
 Whenever I think about these changes I have made in my recent years, I am filled with deep emotions.

+#### The 4th thing
+&emsp;&emsp;Wooove, it's 2023-11-03 and I finished my oral English homework just now.
+There suddenly comes some fresh feelings about learning to me and I think it's time to record the 4th thing.
+Just moments ago, I found my oral English improved a lot when I was doing my homework.
+Although it seems like a normal thing, it did hurt me too much both mentally and physically a few months ago.

+&emsp;&emsp;I realized that my oral English was sooo poor since I began to make preparation for my IELTS English Test.
+I used to learn English well and easily in my previous learning, but one of the difficulties at that moment was that I didn't have enough time to study systematically and the key problem I conclude now is I didn't want to acknowledge that some parts of my English ability was not good.
+A damn big ego!

+&emsp;&emsp;I still remember I spent half of that month practicing my oral English but I studied in a very inefficiently way.
+I was too eager to learn it and I couldn't stop being mad to myself.
+"Why do you speak English like a little kid?"
+"Why do your accent sound so weird?"
+"Why can't you say something more about this topic?"
+I kept blaming myself and regard myself as a loser at that moment.
+It looks like strange why this little thing influence me a lot, I think maybe I was kind of neurasthenic during that period because I had too much assignments to finish and I slept for little hours per day.
+It's a dark time and I remember I cried several times because I found I didn't get better and I was sooo angry about my performance.
+Then here came a good news, I got a ideal score in the test and my self-blame came to an end.
+But I still knowed that my oral English needs practice, so I signed up for a small-class online course and it teached by a up I followed in bilibili.
+The class started from 2023-9-21, I think is the true time when I began my oral English learning travel.

+&emsp;&emsp;I only have one two-hour class per week and there is going to have 8 weeks.
+Every week I need to send the teacher two voice homework, sometimes we have a certain topic while most of the time I am supposed to talk what I what to share with him.
+I am not emphsizing how well my teacher teach, it's worth noticing that it's a slow and casual way to learn something compared with my previous crazy learning experience.
+I didn't pay full of my attention on this learning, just finishing every class and my homework, not setting a tough goal for myself and just learning step by step.
+At first, I still made some poor performance, and it's the 6th week now, I suddenly find that I do much better than before.
+Although I can't speak that fluent and native English, I can express my idea and feeling in a easy status.

+&emsp;&emsp;All I hope to tell my future self are as follows:
+- Don't be anxiey and stop blaming yourself.
+- Learing everything just like you are a naive kid, do not overestimate or underestimate your ability.
+- Practice makes perfect.
+- Slowly, more quickly.

+&emsp;&emsp;I know these are very common experiences, but if I learn from others, it's still other people's gain.
+Now, they are my personal experiences and harvests.
+I hope I can keep those principles in my future life.

 #### Life is going on...

 ---